diosvo/ui-coding/README.md

 ## Purpose

-- Learning and improving my skill about UX/UI and Angular
+- Learning and improving my skill some thing about UX/UI mindset and Angular.
-- Updating my Atomic CSS
+- Updating my Atomic CSS.
 - Smoothy animation with SVG, GSAP,...